CyDucks/API/README.md

 # API
-All the fastAPI source code for the backend here
+All the fastAPI source code for the Satark backend .